-- A pattern variable always succeeds (matches any value), and the variable is bound to that value (using ordinary procedural assignment). - The wildcard pattern .\ always succeeds. - A constant pattern succeeds if V is equal to the value of the constant.
-Integer literals can include the wildcard character ?.
-An integer literal containing a wildcard will match any constant obtained by replacing each wildcard character by a valid digit.
-For example, 'h12?4 will match any constant between 'h1204 and 'h12f4 inclusive.
+- A pattern variable always succeeds (matches any value), and the variable is bound to that value (using ordinary procedural assignment). - ullet The wildcard pattern . always succeeds.

-- A tagged union pattern succeeds if the value has the same tag and, recursively, if the nested pattern matches the member value of the tagged union. - A struct or tuple pattern succeeds if, recursively, each of the nested member patterns matches the corresponding member values in V. In struct patterns with named members, the textual order of members does not matter, and members may be omitted.
+- ullet A constant pattern succeeds if V is equal to the value of the constant.
+Literals, including integer literals, string literals, and real literals, can include the wildcard character ?.
+A literal containing a wildcard will match any constant obtained by replacing each wildcard character by a valid digit.
+For example, 'h12?4 will match any constant between 'h1204 and 'h12f4 inclusive. - A tagged union pattern succeeds if the value has the same tag and, recursively, if the nested pattern matches the member value of the tagged union. - A struct or tuple pattern succeeds if, recursively, each of the nested member patterns matches the corresponding member values in V. In struct patterns with named members, the textual order of members does not matter, and members may be omitted.
 Omitted members are ignored.